-- a) Issue a writ in the nature of mandamus and/ or any other writ/ order or direction declaring the Citizenship (Amendment) Act, 2019 as a whole, or Sections 2, 3, 5 and 6 thereof, as discriminatory, arbitrary and illegal and consequently setting aside the impugned Act as ultra-vires the Constitution of India; - b) Issue a writ in the nature of Mandamus or any other appropriate a writ/ order or direction to the Respondent no 1 to take effective steps for implementation of the provisions of the United Nations Declaration on the Rights of Indigenous Peoples; - c) Issue a writ in the nature of Mandamus or any other appropriate a writ/ order or direction to the Respondent no 1 to take effective steps for implementation of Assam Accord in general and for conservation and preservation of the distinct culture, heritage and traditions of the indigenous people of Assam in furtherance to Clause 6 of the Assam Accord, in particular;
+a) Issue a writ in the nature of mandamus and/ or any other writ/ order or direction declaring the Citizenship (Amendment) Act, 2019 as a whole, or Sections 2, 3, 5 and 6 thereof, as discriminatory, arbitrary, illegal and violative of Article 14, 21, 29, 325, 326, 355 consequently setting aside the impugned Act as ultra-vires the Constitution of India;

-d) Issue Rule Nisi in terms of prayers (a), (b) and (c)

-above; and/or

-Pass any other such further or other writ, order or e)

-directions as this Hon'ble Court may deem fit and proper

-in the facts and circumstances of the present case.
+- b) Pass any writ/order or direction to safeguard and protect the State of Assam and the rights of its indigenous people in the facts and circumstance of the present case by protecting the cultural, economic, linguistic, land and political rights of the people of Assam and also to maintain the internal harmony and peace in the Sate. - c) Issue Rule Nisi in terms of prayers (a) and (b) above; and/or - d) Pass any other such further or other writ, order or directions as this Hon'ble Court may deem fit and proper in the facts and circumstances of the present case.

-AND FOR THIS ACT OF KINDNESS, THE PETITIONERS AS IN

-DUTY BOUND SHALL EVER PRAY.
+AND FOR THIS ACT OF KINDNESS, THE PETITIONERS AS IN DUTY BOUND SHALL EVER PRAY.

-DRAWN ON: /12/2019 FILED BY:
+DRAWN ON: /01/2020 FILED BY:

-PLACE: NEW DELHI
+PLACE : NEW DELHI DATED: /01/2020